-Since 2010, remediation and restoration has been completed on eight properties within the former North Beach MGP footprint.
+Since 2010, remediation and restoration has been completed on several properties within the former North Beach MGP footprint.
 PG&E works with residents and property owners to accommodate their individual circumstances and needs during remediation and restoration activities.

 The information collected from the sampling and remediation will help PG&E in its effort to characterize conditions in the area, and will be made available to the public.

 The Remedial Action Plan (RAP) for PG&E's former North Beach and Fillmore MGPs provides a general overview of the remedial alternatives for the sites.

 Since 2010, PG&E has reached out to area residents, businesses and property owners and conducted several open houses.
 These efforts have included telephone outreach and direct mail to ensure the local community is fully informed of the planned work and has the opportunity to ask questions.
 Together with DTSC, we hosted a public meeting on the Remedial Action Plan in April 2012.
 Since then, PG&E and DTSC have hosted numerous public informational meetings, met individually and in small groups with residents, and have a dedicated phone number, website and local community office to answer residents’ questions.
 DTSC also sends regular work notices to the neighborhood regarding sampling and remediation activities.